sourcegraph/about/content/blogposts/2022/sourcegraph-4.0.md

 #### Easily export traces using OpenTelemetry

 [OpenTelemetry (OTEL)](https://opentelemetry.io/) is an open specification for exporting observability data into a user’s preferred systems.
 We aim to make OpenTelmetry the default way to quickly and easily export observability data from Sourcgraph, starting with tracing in Sourcegraph 4.0.
-This is a breaking change since we now require customers to export tracing using the [OpenTelemetry collector](https://opentelemetry.io/docs/collector/), which will now be deployed by default in all Sourcegraph deployment methods, replacing the Jaeger agents and collectors we used to ship by default.
+This is a breaking change as we now require you to export tracing with the [OpenTelemetry collector](https://opentelemetry.io/docs/collector/).
+This is deployed by default in all Sourcegraph deployment methods and replaces the Jaeger agents and collectors that was previously the default.

 <a href="https://docs.sourcegraph.com/admin/observability/opentelemetry" className="tw-not-italic tw-flex tw-items-center">
       <p className="tw-m-0 tw-mr-2">Docs</p>